-Make Sure Your Restaurant Doesn't Lose Money This Holiday Season
+How to Make Sure Your Restaurant Makes a Profit This Holiday Season

 Offer Catering and Delivery

 Some people don’t want to deal with the hassle of cooking, but also don’t want to spend the holidays in a restaurant.
-These potential customers would rather you bring the food to them.
-That is why offering catering or delivery services can be an incredibly lucrative option during the holiday season.
-Even if you just offer the services for a few weeks, it can make a huge difference in terms of sales.
-Also be sure to advertise your catering services, pointing out that you can also cater holiday parties.
-This is a huge potential market as almost every company will have some sort of holiday party for their employees.
+These customers would rather you do the cooking and deliver the food to them.
+Since you probably set up a catering and delivery system during the covid pandemic, offering these services during the holiday season will be within your realm of expertise.
+Be sure to advertise your catering and delivery services early enough, and be sure to include catering company holiday parties, if that is within your capabilities.
+There is a huge potential in catering company holiday parties, in addition to private parties, as almost every company will have some sort of holiday party for their employees.

-Another great option to prevent your restaurant from losing money during the holiday season is to offer discounts or other promotions.
-The important thing when planning these, however, is to make sure that they will benefit the customer enough that they will make a point of eating at your restaurant while you are still making money.
-A good idea is to offer some sort of discount, gift card or small free item when someone makes a reservation.
+Another great way to make a profit during the holiday season is to offer discounts or other promotions.
+Promotions should be compelling enough that they will attract customers to your restaurant during the busy holiday season, while helping you make a profit from the sale.
+A good idea is to offer a discount, gift card or free item when someone simply makes a reservation.
 You can also offer these promotions if they spend over a certain amount of money.
-To ensure that the customers come back, make the promotional gift card or coupon valid only for a set period of time, which should always be the slow season that falls between Thanksgiving and Christmas.
+To ensure that the customers come back, make the promotional gift card or coupon valid only for a set period of time, which should always be during the slow season that falls between Thanksgiving and Christmas.